message/iata/QA.md

 - nationals and residents of Qatar with a positive COVID-19 test result issued in Qatar at most 9 months before arrival.
 6. Passengers are subject to home quarantine or quarantine in a hotel for 7 days; details can be found at <a href="https://covid19.moph.gov.qa/EN/Pages/Qatar-Travel-Policyy.aspx">https://covid19.moph.gov.qa/EN/Pages/Qatar-Travel-Policyy.aspx</a>
 This does not apply to:
-- nationals and residents of Qatar with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival;
+- nationals and residents of Qatar with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca, Covishield, Johnson & Johnson, Moderna, Pfizer/BioNTech and Sinopharm;
 - passengers with a visa obtained before departure and a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are: AstraZeneca, Covishield, Johnson & Johnson, Moderna, Pfizer/BioNTech and Sinopharm.
 7. Passengers could be subject to a COVID-19 PCR test upon arrival.
 8. Nationals of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates are not allowed to enter with a national ID card.
 9. Passengers must install the Ehteraz app.
 10. Suspension of visa on arrival facilities.